 Missions founded: San Rafael

-Born near Castellón, Catalonia, Spain.
-He arrived in Mexico in 1803 and came to California in 1806, assigned to Mission San José.
+Fr.
+Durán was born near Castellón, Catalonia, Spain.
+He arrived in New Spain (Mexico) in 1803 and came to Alta California in 1806, assigned to Mission San José.

 Padre musician par excellence of the mission period, he adapted European music to the missions, and composed a number of musical settings for Masses.
 In 1817 he helped found Mission San Rafael.
-According to Alfred Robinson in 1829, Durán was “generous, kind and benevolent,” and that “the natives not only revered him, as their spiritual father and friend, but seemed almost to adore him.”
+According to Alfred Robinson (an American traveler in California) in 1829, Durán was “generous, kind and benevolent,” and that “the natives not only revered him, as their spiritual father and friend, but seemed almost to adore him.”

 Nevertheless, while Durán was at Mission San José, he experienced the revolt of Estanislao in 1828-1829.
 Estanislao, one of the native leaders at the mission, led over 500 Indians from San José and nearby missions into the Central Valley.
 Despite military campaigns against them, Estanislao and his people were not able to be captured.
 However, thanks to his friendship with Durán, Estanislao eventually asked to return to Mission San José, where he spent the rest of his life.

 Durán became president of the California missions in 1825 briefly, and again in 1830.
 In 1833 he was sent to Santa Barbara, where he remained until his death in 1846, just before the American takeover.
-During that time he argued vigorously against the government’s plans to dissolve the missions, and in favor of the rights of Native people.
-Beloved in Santa Barbara, he wrote extensively, and vigorously opposed the Mexcan government’s plan to dissolve the mission system.
+Beloved in Santa Barbara, he wrote extensively in favor of the rights of native people, and vigorously opposed the Mexican government’s plan to dissolve the mission system.